Diethylenetriamine (DETA)

 Diethylenetriamine (DETA) is a linear ethyleneamine containing two primary nitrogens and one secondary nitrogen.
 DETA is a single-component product that is clear and colorless, with an ammonia-like odor.

-Functions: Hardener, Hardener, Intermediate, Resin Modifier
+Functions: Hardener, Intermediate, Resin Modifier

 Chemical Name: Diethylenetriamine

-Chemical Family: Amines
+Chemical Family: Amines, Ethyleneamines

 End Uses: Adhesives, Asphalt Additives, Chelating Agents, Coatings, Corrosion Inhibitors, Epoxy Curing Agent, Fabric Softeners, Fuel Additives, Hot Melt Adhesive, Lubricating Oils, Mineral Processing Aids, Polyamide Resins, Sealants, Surfactants, Textile Additives, Thermoplastic Polymers